-Gifford lab group members
+Gifford group members at work in the lab

 miriam dot gifford at warwick dot ac dot uk